Medically Reviewed by Dr P. E. Pancoast, MD

 Answer a few questions to get started

-People carrying symptoms of co-occurring disorders may often struggle with medical and emotional dysregulation.
+People with co-occurring disorder symptoms may often struggle with medical and emotional dysregulation.
 The results of both include:

-It’s reported that around forty to sixty percent of people's vulnerability to substance abuse is associated with genetics.
-[5]
+A genetic vulnerability refers to characteristics that are passed on from parents to children that make them more likely to develop an addiction.
+It’s reported that around forty to sixty percent of people’s vulnerability to substance abuse is associated with genetics.5

 Epigenetics discusses how environmental factors can change our genes and regulate their activities.
-Trauma (such as sexual abuse), chronic stress, and drug abuse can alter genes and result in brain neurons' poor functioning.
-All of these conditions can cause changes in behavior.
+These factors can cause changes in behavior that increase the risk of addiction.

 There is no specific order as to which disorder develops first.
 Any of these can occur depending on the mental condition of the person.

 Co-occurring disorders are challenging to identify in a standardized manner.
-Treatment for dual diagnoses vary greatly, as substance addiction may require a different approach than the mental health condition.
-In addition, certain pharmacologic treatments must be carefully monitored and controlled when there is a co-occurring SUD.
+Treatment for dual diagnoses varies greatly, as substance addiction may require a different approach than mental health conditions.
+In addition, certain pharmacologic treatments must be carefully monitored and controlled when a co-occurring SUD occurs.

 Co-occurring disorders are commonly diagnosed through medical screening and in-depth assessments.
 These screenings aim to address a person's behavior through different approaches related to their symptoms.